helioloureiro/homemadescripts/README.md

 youtube-upload-fisl16.py
  Almost the same sort of uploader as from FISL17, but instead it downloads the file from site and then upload.

+twitter_friends.py
+ My script to send a #FF every single Friday on Twitter.